History of Zack Wheeler in Timeline

 July 20, 2020: Birth of son

-On July 20, 2020, Zack Wheeler and his wife Dominique welcomed their first child, a son, shortly before the start of the pandemic-shortened 2020 MLB season.
+On July 20, 2020, Zack Wheeler and his wife Dominique had a son shortly before the start of the pandemic-shortened 2020 MLB season.

-On July 25, 2020, Zack Wheeler made his debut with the Philadelphia Phillies, securing a 7–1 victory against the Miami Marlins.
-This occurred less than a week after the birth of his son, Wesley.
+On July 25, 2020, Zack Wheeler made his debut with the Philadelphia Phillies, achieving a 7–1 victory against the Miami Marlins.

 On March 4, 2024, Zack Wheeler signed a three-year, $126 million contract extension with the Phillies.

-On June 9, 2025, Zack Wheeler recorded his 1,000th career strikeout as a member of the Philadelphia Phillies, striking out Kyle Tucker in the sixth inning.
-He is the 10th player in franchise history to reach 1,000 strikeouts in a Phillies uniform.
+On June 9, 2025, Zack Wheeler recorded his 1,000th career strikeout as a member of the Philadelphia Phillies, becoming the 10th player in franchise history to reach this milestone in a Phillies uniform.